Docs

 StreamOrderbookSnapshots is essential for:

-• Market Making - Monitor bid/ask spreads and adjust quotes in real-time
+• Market Making - Monitor individual order changes and adjust quotes in real-time

-• Trading Algorithms - Access live order book data for execution strategies
+• Trading Algorithms - Access live order-level data for execution strategies

-• Risk Management - Monitor market conditions and liquidity availability
+• Risk Management - Monitor market conditions with full order granularity

 rpc StreamOrderbookSnapshots(Position) returns (stream OrderBookSnapshot) {}